Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Lion passant and seated Britannia markings are also common given the popularity of sterling silver and Britannia silver.

-See example below of a Birmingham-assayed sterling silver item that was made by Nathaniel Mills in the mid 1840s.
+See below an example of a Birmingham-assayed sterling silver item that was made by Nathaniel Mills in the mid 1840s.

 - Maker’s Mark: The letters “N.M” in a rectangle, refer to Nathaniel Mills.